Anusha-Kenchampalli/TaskManager-Frontend/README.md

 # Task Manager

 A **MERN stack application** that helps users manage tasks effectively with features like charts, tables, and role-based dashboards.
 It provides insights using **Pie Charts, Bar Charts, and Tabular Views** for better task tracking and productivity analysis.
+As it is role based application admin can only assign tasks to users or members.

 ---